open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 2. Yes, have one Replication CR to control replication to several target repositories.

 Decision drivers: should be simple from ops / debugging PoV.

+Proposed solution:
+* Option 1, because it is easier to understand and to keep track of.
+We can always create a "ReplicationSet" later on that can deal with multiple targets.

+Possible consequences: ...